data-science-skills/dss-web/README.md

 `quarto preview`

+This command will

+1. build the lessons running all of the code and returning outputs
+2. create a new md file that is what is used by Hugo to render the site.
+3. create a live dynamic local host that presents the webpage rendered.

-This will allow you to work on lessons and it will update the lessons in realtime.
+It also will update in real time allowing you to work on the content and update in realtime.

 `quarto render` will build a single static version of the site